ollystephens/acme-kong-kube-helper/README.md

 ```

 This should work if you've used the default yaml file for the ingress crontroller.
 If not,
-you might need to tweak the arguments to let it know the admin api url
+you might need to tweak the arguments to let it know the admin api url.

+The helper needs to run with equivalent permissions to the ingress controller;
+it needs to be able to listen for ingress creation events across the whole cluter.
+The
+easiest way to give it the correct permissions is to include it in the same pod, as suggested
+above.
+If you don't want to do that, the second easiest thing to do is make sure it uses
+the same `serviceaccount` as the ingress controller.

 ## Arguments